foam-framework/foam/tutorial/todo/6-canned-query.md

 ![Alphabetical list]({{ site.url }}/tutorial/todo/assets/menu-alphabetical.png)

-Note that the entries are in alphabetical order, not the order we wrote them in the file.
-Let's fix the orders.
+Note also that the entries are in alphabetical order, not the order we wrote them in the file.
+Let's fix the order.

 ### Controlling canned query order